 First, ensure that your doctor rules out—or treats—the underlying conditions that can lead to these problems.

 Bottom line?
-If you have symptoms of low testosterone, get tested.
+If you have symptoms of low testosterone, visit a hormone therapy clinic to get tested.

 A good male hormone panel will include: